 Impact Statement, Energy Tax Credits, coal mining regulations, etc., etc. are

+all good examples.
 Each of these are just as critical to a holistic green approach as Dirty

 Water.
 Couple these with process or legal issues like open meetings, Budget